sps-sandbox/spslab/README.md

 # SPS Sandbox

 ## Purpose:
-To quickly demonstrate use cases that are not available in Democenter and have been time-consuming for custom setups (with CSC).
+To quickly demonstrate use cases that are not available in Democenter and been time-consuming for custom setups (with CSC).

 ## Out of Scope:
 Any performance tests on storage arrays.